By Frank Smyth, September 21, 2004, Foreign Policy in Focus

-Iraqi President Saddam Hussein released thousands of political and other prisoners from jails across his country last Sunday, including from the notorious Abu Ghraib prison west of Baghdad.
-The broad amnesty was no doubt welcomed by many Iraqi families whose…
+Iraqi President Saddam Hussein released thousands of political and other prisoners from jails across his country, including from the notorious Abu Ghraib prison.
+The broad amnesty was no doubt welcomed by many Iraqis.

 Baghdad waited only three days last week before rejecting a British/Dutch proposal to finally lift economic sanctions against Iraq in exchange for new inspections into its ability to produce weapons of mass destruction.